 “In the online age, we’ve developed the ability to learn a great deal about who is or isn’t interested in our products and services.
 With content-based marketing, AI lends a hand by helping us work out what type of content our customers and potential customers are interested in and what the most efficient ways are to distribute our content to them.”

-But is AI able to create quality content?
+But is AI Able to Create Quality Content?

-Empathy, compassion and storytelling are all attributes that machines can't emulate, at least not yet.
-These limitations mean that AI produced copy often needs rigorous editing, formatting and tweaking to match a client’s tone of voice.
+Empathy, compassion and storytelling are all attributes that machines can’t emulate, at least not yet.
+These limitations mean that AI-produced copy often needs rigorous editing, formatting and tweaking to match a client’s tone of voice.

 Mike Harrison, Inbound Marketing Director at Essential, feels that AI’s priorities will be to create content that appeals to Google, not to consumers,

-“Whilst AI makes us more efficient, increases output and saves us money, it not only removes the human aspect of the content we create, but it depletes content of insight and makes us lazy as marketeers.
+“Whilst AI makes us more efficient, increases output and saves us money, it not only removes the human aspect of the content we create, but it depletes content of insight and makes us lazy as marketers.
 The reality is that AI is writing for AI: what do I mean by that?
 AI writing performing SEO content for Google and not for real human readers.”

 Is there a role for AI in SEO?